 Have you tried using PERSI in your genealogy research?
 If not, you are missing out on a valuable genealogical information resource.
-PERSI stands for Periodical Source Index, and it is the largest genealogy and local history subject index on the planet.
+PERSI stands for Periodical Source Index, and it is the most extensive genealogy and local history subject index on the planet.
 It was designed and assembled by the staff at the Allen County Public Library Foundation and Genealogy Center.
-PERSI is an important, even vital resource for genealogists, and is widely recognized as being such.
+PERSI is a valuable, even vital resource for genealogists, and is widely recognized as being such.

-What makes PERSI so special to genealogists?
+What makes PERSI so unique to genealogists?
 Well, to start, it includes an index of 11,000 periodicals, 3,000 of which are no longer publishing.
 These periodicals were all published by historical and genealogical societies at local, state, national, and international levels.
-The index includes twenty-two subject headings, and 2.7 million surnames and/or locations that may pertain to YOUR family history.
-If you have a particular family line that has been a stubborn brick wall to you, or are just looking for more information on the details of the lives of your ancestors, you may find the answers you seek in the PERSI database.
+The index includes twenty-two subject headings, and 2.7 million surnames and locations that may pertain to your family history.
+If you have a particular family line that has been a stubborn brick wall to you or are just looking for more information on the details of the lives of your ancestors, you may find the answers you seek in the PERSI database.
 It’s not just genealogists who use PERSI.
 Historians, academics of all kinds, archaeologists, demographers, and students from Kindergarten to college all use this valuable research resource.

 - Type of record